 The prime motive of creating statutory reserves is to ensure enough availability of funds whenever required to meet out future obligations.
 Insurance companies provide various types of insurances such as life, motor vehicle, fire, theft, accidental, medical, etc and thus depending upon varied business forms, the probability of claim liability is certainly.
 In the case of natural calamities also, statutory reserves play a vital role in meeting companies’ obligations.
 Also, it helps to ensure the smooth running of insurance companies.

 Examples of the SR are given below:

-- Banking Company: As per the guideline set under the banking regulation act of any country, each banking company are required to transfer certain portion of profits or Net Assets to a fund known as “Reserve Fund”or statutory reserve.
+- Banking Company: As per the guideline set under the banking regulation act of any country, each banking company is required to transfer a certain portion of profits or Net Assets to a fund known as “Reserve Fund” or statutory reserve.
 Rates may vary from country to country from 1 to 30% or even more.

 Methods of Statutory Reserve

 The SR can be calculated by two methods –

 - Rule-Based Approach: This is a traditional approach used by states.
 It uses standardized formulas and assumptions to calculate the amount of reserve to be held by the insurance companies.
 Funds kept aside after calculation is compulsorily required to be maintained in assets form to meet our future obligations.
 It does not cover the complete risk of liability as it is formula-based and does not cover all factors determining the risk.
 There is no leeway under this approach

 - Principle-Based Approach: Under this method, insurers are required to hold a higher amount of reserves based on future economic conditions.
 There is leeway for the maintenance of statutory reserve under this approach.
 Reserve amount is calculated by considering risks taken by the business thereby helps in sustaining the solvency of the business.